zmlka/undisciplinary/moravansky_vogt.md

 at something concrete.
 At the truth *beyond the signs*.
 He wants the real to be revealed, bracketing out that which is not.
 The Serpentine pavilion completely cuts itself off from it's surroundings to show you something it's protecting.
-In Zumthor's buildings, you have to get away from the "out there" to allow the truth to be revealed.
-The Blur building is inseparable from the "out there", not allowing you to say where the surroundings end and the building begins, in certain conditions you can't even tell it's there, it's impossible to have clarity about it.
+In Zumthor's buildings, you have to get away from the «out there» to allow the truth to be revealed.
+The Blur building is inseparable from the «out there», not allowing you to say where the surroundings end and the building begins, in certain conditions you can't even tell it's there, it's impossible to have clarity about it.